danielrindunica/kubeword/README.md

 helm install grafana .
 ```

 Congratulations!
 You have successfully installed kubeword.
-You can now get to explore the application and get your credentials by fallowing the Helm prompt.
+You can now get to explore the application and get your credentials by following the Helm prompt.